FudaWiki/fudawiki-files/hanafuda/manufacturers/nintendo/hyaku-en.md

 It depicts a late-Meiji-to-early-Showa-era coin with a value of 100 yen, which is a fantasy (the highest denomination bearing this coin design was 20 yen).
 The chrysanthemum crest was also replaced with what could possibly be a [paulownia](/en/hanafuda/suits/paulownia) flower.

 It was the 15th highest-ranking brand in Nintendo’s hanafuda lineup, behind [Hatsuzakura](/en/hanafuda/manufacturers/nintendo/hatsuzakura) and followed by [Hi no De](/en/hanafuda/manufacturers/nintendo/hi_no_de).

+It also shared the same price point as [Daikoku](/en/hanafuda/manufacturers/nintendo/daikoku), a [kabufuda](/en/kabufuda) and regional karuta brand.

 It is known to be used during the 1920’s and 1930’s, and was discontinued very early.
 Existing decks have become quite rare.